rayblair06/type-safety/README.md

-# ArrayType
+# Type Safety

-This package provides a way to maintain type-safety using helper methods and arrays in PHP, allowing you to manage variables and arrays of a specific primitive and object types.
-It enforces runtime type safety by ensuring that only instances of the defined class can be added to the variable and array.
-This makes it easier to work with strongly-typed arrays and ensures data integrity throughout your application.
+**Type Safety** is a PHP package that enforces strict type safety when working with mixed arrays and variables.
+It provides an `ArrayType` class for defining strongly-typed arrays, along with a helper method to validate primitive types, object instances, and basic arrays at runtime.
+By ensuring that only instances of the specified type can be added to variables or arrays, this package helps maintain strong typing throughout your application, improving data integrity and supporting static analysis to reduce type ambiguity.

 ## Installation